 As the food bolus enters the esophagus it acts as a passageway from the mouth to the Stomach.

-No appreciable breakdown or absorption happens at this stage.
+There may not be any appreciable breakdown or absorption that happens at this stage.

-Narrow tube that starts at the Pharynx and ends at the Stomach
+This area is a narrow tube that starts at the Pharynx and ends at the Stomach.

 The wall is made of two smooth muscles